 Well, the answer is not that simple.
 In order to encode high-resolution content, you need to keep in mind that content quality is affected by resolution, frame rate, and bit rate.
 Higher the resolution, frame rate and bit rate, the more work your encoder will have to do.
 Your choice of encoder hardware or software may limit your ability to provide the highest-quality video content.

-Interested in checking out Muvi Live Server?
+Interested in checking out Muvi Live?
 Try our 14-Day Free Trial!